-1. Application checklist Review the School of Nursing Graduate Program website Review the College of Graduate Studies Applications Guidelines Ensure you meet the admission requirements for the program you are applying for (MSN and PhD) Ensure you have specified which stream you wish to enter: course-based or thesis-based (MSN only) Contact and secure a faculty research supervisor (MSN thesis-based and PhD only) Ensure your references, transcripts, Letter of Intent and English Language Requirements (if necessary) meet the College of Graduate Studies requirements Correctly identify whether you are a Domestic (Canadian citizen or permanent resident) or International student on your application.
-Be prepared to provide evidence of citizenship/permanent residency MSN applicants are encouraged but not required to submit a scholarly writing sample; PhD applicants are required to submit a scholarly writing sample (ex. a course paper, conference paper, publication, thesis, etc.) 2.
-Upon receiving your Welcome Letter a f ew weel ed Welcome Letters, containing all the information you will need to start the program are sent as after letters of offer are sent.
-If you receive an offer of admission from the College of studies, please accept as soon as possible.
+1. Applica ation checklist Review the School of Nursing Graduate Program website Review the College of Graduate Studies Applications Guidelines Ensure you meet the admission requirements for the program you are applying for (MSN and PhD) Ensure you have specified which stream you wish to enter: course-based or thesis-based (MSN only) Contact and secure a faculty research supervisor (MSN thesis-based and PhD only) Ensure your references, transcripts, Letter of Intent and English Language Requirements (if necessary) meet the College of Graduate Studies requirements Correctly identify whether you are a Domestic (Canadian citizen or permanent resident) or International student on your application.
+Be prepared to provide evidence of citizenship/permanent residency MSN applicants are encouraged but not required to submit a scholarly writing sample; PhD applicants are required to submit a scholarly writing sample (ex. a course paper, conference paper, publication, thesis, etc.) If you have not completed a statistics course within the last 5 years, please contact ubco.nursinggrad@ubc.ca 2.
+Upon i receiving your Welcome Letter a fe w week ed Welcome Letters, containing all the information you will need to start the program are sent as after letters of offer are sent.
+If you receive an offer of admission from the College of tudies, please accept as soon as possible.
 Contact your program advisor/supervisor as outlined in your Welcome Letter Students wishing to study part-time submit a Schedule B Tuition Form Sign up for Accident Insurance